 Listen to Me!
 New Families

-The Listen to Me!™ Conference is an intensive five day training for the whole family, held annually.
-Our current locations are Stanford University every June (California families) and Ewa Beach, Oahu, every November (Hawaii families).
+The Listen to Me!® Conference is an intensive three to five day training for the whole family, held annually.
+Our current conference locations include California (held each June), Ewa Beach, Oʻahu (held each fall), and Nakuru, Kenya (held each winter).
 Eighteen families are accepted and attend the conference together.
 Children participate in a listening and spoken language class setting and receive daily listening and spoken language therapy sessions.
 Parents participate in educational presentations, therapy and class observations, skill-building activities, and parent support groups.

 Curriculum

-Our curriculum was created by leaders in the field, including presentations from Stanford's surgeons, audiologists, certified LSL specialists, and deaf & hard of hearing teachers.
+Our curriculum was created by leaders in the field, including surgeons, audiologists, certified LSL specialists, and deaf and hard of hearing teachers—many of whom previously contributed through work developed at Stanford University.

 Curriculum materials include: